Welcome to Norrbotten's museum

 According to the Cultural Environment Act, antiquities are objects from prehistoric or older times that have no owner when they are found.

-You can read more about ancient finds at The National Antiquities Authority's website (opens in new window).
+Read more about ancient finds on the Swedish National Antiquities Authority's website (opens in new window).

 After each archaeological mission, the results are collected and interpreted in a report.
-You can find our reports at The National Antiquities Authority's website (opens in new window).
+You can find our reports on the Swedish National Heritage Board's website (opens in new window).

-If you cannot find the report you are looking for, you can contact us in the following ways:
+If you can't find the report you are looking for, you can contact us by:

-If you belong to a school, association, municipality or similar, you are welcome to hire us to hold a lecture or screening.
+If you belong to a school, association, municipality or similar, you are welcome to hire us to give a lecture or demonstration.

-In connection with archaeological investigations and investigations, we often hold tours or lectures for the public.
-Look out for more information on our social media or in the calendar here on the website.
+In connection with archaeological investigations and surveys, we often hold tours or lectures for the public.
+Keep an eye out on social media or in the calendar here on the website.

 If you need information signs or texts for exhibitions, we can help.

-Below you can read about some current and ongoing projects that Norrbotten's museum runs or participates in.
+Below we present some current and ongoing projects that we run or participate in.

 Glacial archeology is a relatively new field of research in archaeology.
 The research involves inventorying traces of historical and prehistoric activities hidden and preserved in glaciers and permanent snow patches.
 Global warming causes findings to melt away at a rapid rate and be exposed.
 Therefore, it is important to inventory in these areas to collect finds that have not yet decayed and disappeared.